paulinalogo/Getting-and-cleaning-data/codebook.md

 The test_train_tidy.txt dataset is a modification of Smartlab's Human Activity Recognition Using Smartphones Dataset.
 It has 180 observations of 68 variables.
 The variables contained in the dataset are listed below, where variables 1 and 2 are ID variables and variables 3 to 68 are measurement variables.

-Measurement variables consist of the following:
+Measurement variables consist of numerical values between -1 and 1, which correspond to the average value by subject and activity of the following features:

 1. subject: subject ID (integer ranging from 1 to 30)